Get in Touch

 • Understanding the Debian archive basics

-• Understanding package dependencies
+• Managing package dependencies

-• Tracing the event flow of package management
+• Understanding the package management event flow

-• Initial responses to package management issues
+• Initial troubleshooting responses

 Basic Package Management Operations

-• Comparing apt-get/apt-cache vs. aptitude
+• Comparing apt-get/apt-cache with aptitude

-• Performing basic package management operations via the command line
+• Performing basic operations via the command line

-• Mastering key bindings of aptitude
+• Interactive use of aptitude

 • Navigating package views in aptitude

-• Exploring search method options with aptitude
+• Utilizing search method options in aptitude

-• Understanding the aptitude regex formula
+• Applying the aptitude regex formula

-• Resolving dependencies with aptitude
+• Resolving dependencies in aptitude

 • Reviewing package activity logs